exelles/gridsome-plugin-rss2/README.md

 ...

-// In the options for gridsome-plugin-rss
+// In the options for gridsome-plugin-syndication
 feedItemOptions: node => ({
   title: node.title,
   description: node.description,